An ergodic approach towards an equidistribution result of Ferrero--Washington: Introduction

 \subsection{Motivations}

 There are historical precedents to providing alternate proofs of equidistribution results using approaches from ergodic theory.
 One very well-known example of such a result is Furstenberg's ergodic-theoretic proof (see \cite{MR603625}) of the equidistribution in $[0,1]$ of the sequence $\{p(n)\}_{n=1}^\infty$, for any polynomial $p(x)$ with an irrational leading coefficient.
 It was the ergodic theoretic approach that led to Furstenberg's famous $\times p,\times q$ conjectures.
+Another inspiration arises from works of Cornut and Vatsal \cite{MR1908058,MR1892842,MR1953292} who successfully applied Ratner's theorems to prove results in anticyclotomic Iwasawa theory.
 Our first motivation is to follow these precedents. \\

 One may reasonably question the necessity to provide an alternate proof of Proposition \ref{prop:equidistribution} since the original proof is a simple one using the Weyl criterion.
 The application of the Weyl criterion in \cite{MR528968}, however, relies on computing some explicit (although fairly elementary) bounds using products of exponential test functions.
 Our second motivation in considering a dynamic set up is to avoid this explicit analysis so that the method is more amenable to generalizations (where the test functions might be more complicated to compute explicit bounds).
 One concrete generalization to consider would be quotients of $\SL_2(\mathbb{R})$ by Fuchsian groups (such as finite index subgroups of $\SL_2(\Z)$). \\